enildacoelho/enildacoelho/README.md

 # About Me

-Hi there! 👋 I'm a **PhD candidate** with a passion for **water data science**.
-My research focuses on leveraging data-driven approaches to address challenges in water resource management and sustainability.
+Hi there! 👋 I'm a **PhD candidate** with a passion for **open data science**.
+My research focuses on leveraging data-driven approaches to address challenges in water/irrigation management and sustainability.

 ## 🌊 Interests
 - Data analysis and visualization